MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 # Lab: Configuring Middleware and Services in ASP.NET Core

 #### Scenario
-The Adventure Works Company wants to develop a web site of ball games.
-For this purpose, the company needs to perform a survey to determine the popularity of different ball games.
-As their employee, you are require to create a survey site that will be used by the company.
+The Adventure Works Company wants to develop a website about ball games.
+For this, the company needs to perform a survey to determine the popularity of different ball games.
+As their employee, you are required to create a survey site to be used by the company.

 #### Objectives

 After completing this lab, you will be able to:

 -	Use ASP.NET Core static files including HTML files, image files and CSS files.
 -	Create and use a custom middleware and use its context information.